-Diagram - Cutaway axonometric of sloping tower facade
+Diagram - Cutaway axonometric of lab-enabled tower facade

 High Performance Facades The facade is crafted with a dual purpose - not merely for aesthetic appeal but also for improved environmental performance.
-Functioning as a mediator between the interior and exterior spaces, careful consideration was taken to provide fresh air and to reduce solar gain.
+Functioning as a mediator between the interior and exterior, the facade was designed to reduce solar gain and to provide an option for natural ventilation.